arcxp-ce-support/Fusion-Training-User-Stories/README.md

     var _lodash = _interopRequireDefault(require("lodash.get"));
     ```

-2. Let's create and export a function called sendMessage that takes in 2 parameters: `action` which is a string and `data` which is an Object
+2. Let's create and export a function called sendMessage that takes in 2 parameters: `action` which is a String and `data` which is an Object

     ```
     var sendMessage = function sendMessage(action, data) {